-Changes of benefit terms-There were no significant legislative changes in benefits for the April 1, 2020 actuarial valuation.
+Changes of benefit terms-There were no significant legislative changes in benefits for the April 1, 2021 actuarial valuation.

-Changes of assumptions-The demographic assumptions (pensioner mortality and active member decrements) were updated based on the System's experience from April 1, 2015 through March 31, 2020, the mortality improvement assumption was updated to the Society of Actuaries' Scale MP-2020, inflation was updated to 2.7%, cost-of-living updated to 1.4%, salary scale updated to 4.4% (ERS) and 6.2% (PFRS), and the interest rate assumption was reduced to 5.9% for the April 1, 2020 actuarial valuation.
+Changes of assumptions-The demographic assumptions (pensioner mortality and active member decrements) remained the same, based on the System's experience from April 1, 2015 through March 31, 2020, the mortality improvement assumption remained the same, utilizing the Society of Actuaries' Scale MP-2020, inflation was 2.7%, cost-of-living was 1.4%, salary scale was 4.4% (ERS) and 6.2% (PFRS), and the interest rate assumption was 5.9% for the April 1, 2020 and April 1, 2021 actuarial valuation.